Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Appraisal management companies in Alaska cannot be owned (fully or partially) by any person that has had an appraisal license revoked, canceled or denied.
 AMCs cannot employ any appraiser who has had a license revoked or canceled.
 To become a licensed and/or certified appraiser in Alaska, applicants must:

-- Apply for a Residential or General Real Estate Apraiser License with the State
+- Apply for a Residential or General Real Estate Appraiser License with the State

 - Successfully complete classroom instruction in subjects related to real estate appraisal, as required by the board in regulation, from an approved appraisal organization or academic institution